 {Department of Earth and Planetary Science, The University of Tokyo, 7-3-1 Hongo, Tokyo 113-0033, Japan\\ \and Department of Environmental Science and Technology Science, Osaka Sangyo University, Osaka 574-8530, Japan\\ }

 \abstract {Amorphous silicate dust is a major component in the interstellar and circumstellar dust formed in the outflow of asymptotic giant branch (AGB) stars.
-Although iron depletion is observed in the interstellar medium (ISM), the exact form and fraction of iron in solid remains under debate.
-In particular, it is unclear whether amorphous silicate dust around AGB stars contains metallic iron.} {We aimed to provide optical constants of amorphous silicate nanoparticles and examine the effects of metallic iron on their spectral features to better constrain the dust properties by producing amorphous silicate nanoparticles with and without metallic cores.} {We performed condensation experiments using an induction thermal plasma system to produce dust analogues of the CI chondritic composition in the Mg–Ca–Na–Al–Si–Fe–Ni–O and Mg–Ca–Na–Al–Si–O systems.
-We measured the absorbance and reflectance of the samples, observed the structure of the products, and determined the optical constants.} {Two types of amorphous silicate nanoparticles ($\phi 10-200 \mathrm{\, nm}$) with nearly CI chondritic composition were produced: one contained kamacite (Fe$_{0.9}$Ni$_{0.1}$) cores with a diameter ratio ranging 0–0.87 (average ~0.50), and the other was iron-free homogeneous amorphous silicate.
-The amorphous silicates of the CI chondritic composition with various sized metallic cores may be prevalent in circumstellar and interstellar dust.} {}
+Although iron depletion is observed in the interstellar medium, the exact form and fraction of iron in solids remains a matter of debate.
+In particular, it is unclear whether the amorphous silicate dust around AGB stars contains metallic iron.} {We aimed to provide optical constants of amorphous silicate nanoparticles and examine the effects of metallic iron on their spectral features to better constrain the dust properties.
+We did this by producing amorphous silicate nanoparticles with and without metallic cores.} {We performed condensation experiments using an induction thermal plasma system to produce dust analogs of the CI chondritic composition in Mg–Ca–Na–Al–Si–Fe–Ni–O and Mg–Ca–Na–Al–Si–O systems.
+We measured the absorbance and reflectance of the samples, observed the structure of the products, and determined the optical constants.} {Two types of amorphous silicate nanoparticles ($\phi 10-200 \mathrm{\, nm}$) with nearly CI chondritic compositions were produced: one contained kamacite (Fe$_{0.9}$Ni$_{0.1}$) cores with a diameter ratio ranging from 0–0.87 (average~0.50), and the other was iron-free homogeneous amorphous silicate.
+The amorphous silicates of the CI chondritic composition with various-sized metallic cores may be prevalent in circumstellar and interstellar dust.} {}